avaly/grunt-qunit-tap/README.md

 	}
 ```

-Executing `grunt qunit-tap:foo` will run the `qunit` task and put the TAP results in the `logs/` folder.
+Executing `grunt qunit-tap:foo` will run the `qunit:foo` task and put the TAP results in the `logs/` folder.

 ## Contributing